NicolaLampis/Nicola_online_CV/README.md

 Removed dead rules in CSS.

-Format CSS and HTML.
+Format and indent CSS and HTML.

-Screen reader accessibility has been improved (from 93% to 95%) by creating text descriptions, when it is needed, accessible only by sreen readers.
+Screen reader accessibility has been improved (from 93% to 95%) by creating text descriptions, when it is needed, accessible only by screen readers.

 All the images are saved with a web compression in photoshop.
-JPGs are lighter and the browser run faster with a great improvement in performance.
+JPGs are lighter and the browser runs faster with a great improvement in performance.

 A Favicon is added as PNG format.

 The site is compatible with Chrome and other browsers, all vendor prefixes added.

-Improvement in Chrome-Lighthouse development test
+Improvement in Chrome-Lighthouse development tests

 ![1](development/lighthouse1.png)
 ![2](development/lighthouse2.png)
 ![3](development/lighthouse3.png)

-## Project barriers and the solutions

 ## Code validity